mbambagini/taskdep/README.md

 Introduction
 ============

-This tool generates task graph, modeling precedence constraints among tasks and communication requirements.
+This tool generates task graphs, modeling precedence constraints among tasks and communication requirements.

 A task is formally defined by:
 - edges, representing tasks.
-A specific worst-case computational time features each task
+A specific worst-case execution time features each task
 - vertices, representing precedence constraints among tasks.
 Each of them is characterized by the amount of exchanged data.